Birtukan Mideksa: Post-imprisonment and exile

 On 6 October 2010, Birtukan was released from prison.
 According to government spokesman Shimeles Kemal, Birtukan submitted a pardon plea in October 2010, while the justice ministry quoted a statement in which she expressed regret for denying her 2007 pardon.
 The United Kingdom's Minister for Africa, Henry Bellingham, welcomed her release, stating "This is an important step forward.
 We have always taken the view that her re-imprisonment was not in Ethiopian interest and a solution to Ethiopian political problem."

 In 2011, Birtukan resigned from politics and went to the US, to study at Harvard.
 She was awarded the Reagan-Fascell Democracy Fellowship of the U.S. National Endowment for Democracy, giving her five months in Washington, D.C. to "study the principles of democracy."
 As of March 2013, Birtukan was a fellow at Harvard University's W.E.B.
 Du Bois Institute for African and African American Research.

 Starting from mid-2014, she had been working as Researcher at National Endowment for Democracy until her return to Ethiopia in November 2018 following the 2016 Ethiopian protests which resulted in an end to the 27 years of the TPLF led EPRDF government.

 Return to Ethiopia

 Encouraged by the political reforms started by Prime Minister Abiy Ahmed in April 2018, Birtukan returned to Ethiopia in November 2018.
-On 23 November 2018, she was elected and sworn in as chairwoman of the National Election Board of Ethiopia (NEBE).
+On 23 November 2018, she was elected and sworn in as chairwoman of the National Election Board of Ethiopia (NEBE) replacing incumbent Samia Gutu.
+Birtukan announced her resignation from this position on 26 June 2023 through her Facebook page; she submitted her resignation to Speaker of the House of People's Representatives on 12 June and will continue to serve as NEBE chairperson until 7 August.